Faust at the Royal Opera House

 It’s easy to see why some people get heavily into opera and go a lot – opera is highly immersive and overwhelming, and delves deep into aspects of the human condition.
 It’s rather like being a cultural adrenalin junkie.

-Faust is on at the Royal Opera House from 4th to 25th April 2014, for further information or to book visit here.
+Faust is at the Royal Opera House from 4th to 25th April 2014.
+For further information or to book visit the theatre’s website here.